Logotype for High Liner Foods Inc

 • Volume growth for the year is still expected to be in the mid-single digits, with contract manufacturing stabilizing.

-• Net debt to adjusted EBITDA is forecast to return to 2.3x by year-end, within the target range of 3x.
+• Net debt to adjusted EBITDA is forecast to return to or remain below 3.0x by year-end, within the target range.

 • No specific consumer response to tariffs observed yet; mitigation plans and supply chain flexibility are in place.